cue-lang/cue/doc/ref/spec.md

 A current iteration is said to complete if the innermost block of the clause sequence is reached.

-List comprehensions specify a single expression that is evaluated and included in the list for each completed iteration.
+_List comprehensions_ specify a single expression that is evaluated and included in the list for each completed iteration.

-Field comprehensions specify a field that is included in the struct for each completed iteration.
+_Field comprehensions_ follow a `Field` with a clause sequence, where the label and value of the field are evaluated for each iteration.
-If the same field is generated more than once, its values are unified.
+The label must be an identifier or interpreted_string_lit, where the later may be a string interpolation that refers to the identifiers defined in the clauses.
-The clauses of a field comprehension may not refer to fields generated by field comprehensions defined in the same struct.
+Values of iterations that map to the same label unify into a single field.

 ```
 ComprehensionDecl   = Field [ "<-" ] Clauses .